the south

 Thanks for making music for weird southern girls like me <3 take care

-I always kinda embraced my southern-ness, ever since I went to summer camp with kids from all over the US and realized how much I identified proudly with the other kids who were from near where I was from.
+A: I always kinda embraced my southern-ness, ever since I went to summer camp with kids from all over the US and realized how much I identified proudly with the other kids who were from near where I was from.

 The more I travel away from the south the more I appreciate it and miss it when I leave.